isomerpages/pa-chingay/pages/Mural Design Competition.md

 <br>
 </p>
 <p>Learn more and submit your design with a brief concept description at
 <a href="https://go.gov.sg/chingayunesco-mural" rel="noopener nofollow" target="_blank">ChingayUNESCO-Mural</a>.
-Step in and be part of this celebration for Singapore's
+Step in and be part of our journey towards Chingay:
-rich cultural tapestry and bring communities together through creativity.
+Road to UNESCO—a celebration of Singapore's rich traditions and artistic diversity.
 <br>
 </p>
 <div class="isomer-image-wrapper">